RedPitaya/redpitaya-knowledgebase/learn_fpga/2_basic_verilog/tutorfpga06.rst

 For Loop
 ========

-Executes the code a finite amount of time.
+Executes the code a finite amount of times.
 If the condition is true it enters the block, after the end it repeats the test and executes again until the condition is not met.
-In the example the condition is i < 16.
+In the example, the condition is i < 16.
 In the beginning the i variable is declared as zero and it increases by one at the end of every loop.

 .. code-block:: Verilog